pschatzmann/arduino-audio-tools/README.md

 to enable others to understand and reproduce your issue.

-Finally above all __don't__ send me any e-mails or post questions on my personal website!
+Finally, __don't__ send me any e-mails or post questions on my personal website!

 ## Installation in Arduino